- 2018 Refurb Home

 The 30/40 meter loop dipole option was not going to be used, so the Element Return Tube (ERT) and ERT mounting bracket were removed from the boom.

 The DIR EHU (director element housing unit) mounting bracket needed to be moved to the front end of the boom.
-It had been removed and installed about 12″ back to get the 72″ separation when the antenna was converted to 2 elements.
+It had been relocated about 12″ back from the end of the boom in order to get the 72″ separation I used for the 2 elements.
+(Note: A standard SteppIR 2-element yagi has a separation of 57″.
+72″ can be used to obtain more gain.)
 In the process, the mounting plate was reversed on the boom.
 I didn’t realize this at first.
 Not knowing which way the mounting plate should go, and there is a difference, Drawing 2A in the SteppIR 3-element yagi installation manual was checked for proper location and orientation.

 After the correct orientation of the DIR EHU mounting bracket was confirmed, it was re-installed using existing holes in the boom.
 Notice the gap between the end of the boom and the edge of the mounting bracket.
 This gap is correct.
 The end of the bracket does not mount flush to the end of the boom.
 It would mount flush if you reversed the bracket, thus causing some confusion at first.